dennisdoomen/CSharpGuidelines/_includes/0001_Introduction.md

 - Make sure there are always a few hard copies of the [Cheat Sheet](https://github.com/dennisdoomen/CSharpGuidelines/releases/latest) close at hand.
 - Include the most critical coding guidelines on your [Project Checklist](https://www.continuousimprover.com/2010/03/alm-practices-5-checklists.html) and verify the remainder as part of your [Peer Review](https://www.continuousimprover.com/2010/02/tfs-development-practices-part-2-peer.html).
 - Consider forking the [original sources](https://github.com/dennisdoomen/csharpguidelines) on [GitHub](https://github.com/) and create your own [internal](https://github.com/dennisdoomen/csharpguidelines/blob/master/LICENSE.md) version of the document.
-- [ReSharper](http://www.jetbrains.com/resharper/) has an intelligent code inspection engine that, with some configuration, already supports many aspects of the Coding Guidelines.
+- Jetbrain's [ReSharper](http://www.jetbrains.com/resharper/) and their fully fledged Visual Studio replacement [Rider](https://www.jetbrains.com/rider/), has an intelligent code inspection engine that, with some configuration, already supports many aspects of the Coding Guidelines.
 It automatically highlights any code that does not match the rules for naming members (e.g. Pascal or Camel casing), detects dead code, and many other things.
 One click of the mouse button (or the corresponding keyboard shortcut) is usually enough to fix it.
 - ReSharper also has a File Structure window that displays an overview of the members of your class or interface, and allows you to easily rearrange them using a simple drag-and-drop action.
 - [CSharpGuidelinesAnalyzer](https://github.com/bkoelman/CSharpGuidelinesAnalyzer) verifies over 40 of our guidelines, while typing code in Visual Studio 2017 and during CI builds.
 An updated Resharper settings file is included.

 ## 1.5.
 Why did we create it?

 The idea started in 2002 when Vic Hartog (Philips Medical Systems) and I were assigned the task of writing up a [coding standard](http://www.tiobe.com/content/paperinfo/gemrcsharpcs.pdf) for C# 1.0.
-Since then, I've regularly added, removed and changed rules based on experiences, feedback from the community and new tooling support offered by a continuous stream of new Visual Studio releases.
+Since then, I've regularly added, removed and changed rules based on experiences, feedback from the community and new tooling support offered by a continuous stream of new developments in the .NET ecosystem.
+Special thanks go to [Bart Koelman](https://github.com/bkoelman) for being a very active contributor over all those years.

 Additionally, after reading [Robert C. Martin](https://sites.google.com/site/unclebobconsultingllc/)'s book [Clean Code: A Handbook of Agile Software Craftsmanship](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), I became a big fan of his ideas and decided to include some of his smells and heuristics as guidelines.
 Notice though, that this document is in no way a replacement for his book.
 I sincerely recommend that you read his book to gain a solid understanding of the rationale behind his recommendations.